erangac/webpage-analyzer/api/README.md

 ## API Overview

-The Webpage Analyzer API provides endpoints for analyzing webpages and extracting metadata.
+The Webpage Analyzer API provides endpoints for analyzing webpages and extracting specific metadata including:

+- **HTML Version**: What HTML version the document uses
+- **Page Title**: The title of the webpage
+- **Headings**: Count of headings by level (h1, h2, h3, etc.)
+- **Links**: Internal and external link counts
+- **Login Forms**: Detection of login forms on the page

 ### Base URLs
 - **Development**: `http://localhost:8990`